 How long have you been printing and how has your work evolved?

 I’m relatively new to printmaking.
-Took my first workshop in 2007.
-I’m now running those beginner workshops.
+I took my first workshop in 2007 and am now running those beginner workshops.
 I think my work has taken on a more whimsical feel.

 Any good printing tips or funny printing stories (or both??)